baker2019/botpress/docs/guide/docs/pro/about-pro.md

 ## Activation

-To enable Botpress Pro features simply set `pro.enabled` to `true` in your botpress.config.json file
+To enable Botpress Pro features simply set `pro.enabled` to `false` in your botpress.config.json file